16aburnett/AmyScript/code/amyc/notes.md

     lot of stuff done today :)
     i need to sleep but dont want to :'(

+Mon Jan 2 2023 - mon morning - stayed up til 3:15am
+    fixed a bunch of cpp bugs
+    added section for .h header stuff for classes and func got most of aoc solutions working with cpp cpp with -O3 go brr - almost as fast as x86 target

 - [ ] sizeof for x86
     - create a builtin array class that stores pointer and array size?